 The Knick is one of my favorite shows for a variety of reasons.
 I love the acting, the writing, but I love the directing most of all.
-Helmed by Steven Soderbergh, the Knick was once described by a critic as “the best show you are not watching.”
-For this week’s essay, I will focus on Tom Cleary’s character arc in the first two seasons of the Knick and how it functions on a narrative level.
+Helmed by Steven Soderbergh, the Knick has been described as “the best show you are not watching.”
+For this week’s post, I will focus on Tom Cleary’s character arc in the first two seasons of the Knick and how it functions on a narrative level.

 When we are first introduced to Tom Cleary, he is waiting in the ambulance bay with his co-worker, cracking dark jokes about the untimely death of the chief surgeon.
 He works as a paramedic, in practice this often means he is just transporting fresh corpses to the hospital for grisly medical experiments, and seems to take a perverse pleasure in his work.
 Nonetheless, Chris Sullivan—the same actor who played Taserface in Guardians of the Galaxy 2 and Benny Hammond in Stranger Things—portrays the character with impressive nuance and I imagine most audiences will understand well how Tom Cleary fits into the cultural milieu of New York at the turn of the 20th century.
 So inured is he towards violence that he sees nothing wrong asking Sister Harriet, in the almost immediate aftermath of a terrible accident, if nuns often break their vows on account of sexual curiosity.
 Much to his surprise, she responds by letting him know that “we get curious but then they show us a photograph of your sorry face and we all run right back into the arms of God.”
 Perhaps to add insult to injury, she also notes that “your ugly mug’s responsible for more girls staying virgins than the chastity belt.”